Non-loose torus knots

-\begin{proof} Consider a contact structure $\xi'_{P_1,P_2} \in \Tight_0(C;pq)$, which is constructed by gluing two solid tori together with contact structures determined by the decorated paths $(P_1,P_2)$ and then removing a neighborhood of a Legendrian divide from the torus.
-Notice that when pulled back to the universal cover of $C$ the solid tori will complete unwrap (that is their pre-image under the covering map will be copies of the universal cover of the solid tori).
-Thus for $\xi'_{P_1,P_2}$ to be universally tight, each path can have only one sign.
+Consider a contact structure $\xi'_{P'_1, P'_2} \in \Tight_0(C;pq)$, which is constructed by gluing two solid tori together with contact structures determined by the decorated paths $(P'_1, P'_2)$ and then removing a neighborhood of a Legendrian divide from the torus.
+Notice that when pulled back to the universal cover of $C$, the solid tori will completely unwrap (that is, their pre-image under the covering map will consist of copies of the universal cover of the solid tori).
+Thus, for $\xi'_{P'_1, P'_2}$ to be universally tight, each path can have only one sign.
 So there are at most four universally tight contact structures.
-Moreover, if $(P_1,P_2)$ are not totally 2-inconsistent then Lemma~\ref{lem:overtwisted} says adding Giroux torsion to $(C,\xi'_{P_1, P_2})$ will result in an overtwisted contact structure; while by Lemma~\ref{lem:staytight} if $(P_1,P_2)$ are totally 2-inconsistent, then $(C,\xi'_{P_1, P_2})$ remains tight even after one adds Giroux torsion to it.
-Thus $\xi_{\pm P_1, \pm P_2}$ are the only two possible contact structures that are universally tight and remain tight when Giroux torsion is added; in addition, Section~\ref{htpclasses} says $\xi_{P_1,P_2}$ and $\xi_{-P_1,-P_2}$ are isotopic (since they are homotopic as plain fields).
-In \cite{EtnyreVelaVick10}, the first author and Vela-Vick showed that for a closed contact $3$--manifold $(M,\xi)$, the complement of a neighborhood of transverse knot supporting $(M,\xi)$ is universally tight, and after adding convex Giroux torsion to its boundary, it remains tight.
+Moreover, if $(P'_1, P'_2)$ are not totally 2-inconsistent then Lemma~\ref{lem:overtwisted} says adding Giroux torsion to $(C,\xi'_{P'_1, P'_2})$ will result in an overtwisted contact structure; while by Lemma~\ref{lem:staytight} if $(P'_1,P'_2)$ are totally 2-inconsistent, then $(C,\xi'_{P'_1, P'_2})$ remains tight even after one adds Giroux torsion to it.
+Thus $\xi_{\pm P_1, \pm P_2}$ are the only two possible contact structures that are universally tight and remain tight when Giroux torsion is added; in addition, Section~\ref{htpclasses} says $\xi_{P_1,P_2}$ and $\xi_{-P_1,-P_2}$ are isotopic (since they are homotopic as plane fields).

 In Proposition~\ref{wings}, we will see that all the negative stabilizations of $L_{P_1,P_2}$ are non-loose and hence the transverse push-off of $L_{P_1,P_2}$ has both these properties, and it is the only Legendrian with these properties (the contact structure $\xi_{-P_1,-P_2}$ also has these properties, but the transverse push-off of $L_{-P_1,-P_2}$ will be loose since a single negative stabilization of it is loose, see Proposition~\ref{wings} below).